Janani-prog/summer-internship-rag/implementation/implementation_2/README.md

 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 # Install dependencies
-pip install google-generativeai chromadb sentence-transformers python-dotenv pandas openpyxl
+pip install google-generativeai chromadb sentence-transformers python-dotenv
 ```

 ### 3. Configuration
-Create a file named `.env` in the project's root directory.
+Create a file named .env in the project's root directory.
 Add your Google AI API key, which you can get from Google AI Studio.

-`.env` file contents:
+.env file contents:
 ```
 GEMINI_API_KEY="YOUR_API_KEY_HERE"
 ```